scambier/ecs-machina/docs/guides/component.md

 Components are simple JavaScript objects, which allow us to easily de/serialize them from/to JSON.
 But since Components are nothing more than objects (not class instances), ECS Machina uses the `_type` property to differentiate them.

-## Define a Component
+## Defining a Component

 Efficiently declaring a Component can be done with those three elements:

 - The interface, extending `BaseComponent`
 - The `_type` value (a unique string)
-- The type guard function
+- Optionally, a type guard function

 Example: